pmcgrath/dotfiles/README.md

 ## vim
-- I'm using pathogen to manage my plugins
+- Assuming v8+ so not using a plugin manager
 - I have commited my vim plugins using subtrees (See [altlasian blog](http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/))
 - The managevimplugins.sh script can be used to update plugins